fetchai/docs-archived/docs/etch-language/variables.md

 `etch` provides powerful mathematical, machine learning, and AI specific data types and functions.

-In the current version, `release/v0.4.x`, the following maths functions are available:

-* Log values.
-* Absolute values.
-* Exponents.
-* Square roots.
-* Random generator.
-* Trigonometry functions such as `sin`, `cos`, `tan`, `asin`, `sinh`, `asinh`, etc.

 For more details on the mathematical computation functions above, please check the section on [maths libraries and functions](./maths-libs.md).

-The following types and functions commonly used for machine learning are also available:

-* Graphs.
-* Tensors.
-* Cross entropy.
-* Mean square error.

 For more details on the machine learning implementations, please check the section on [machine learning and artificial intelligence](./ML-AI.md).